tscanlin/developers.optimizely.com/src/content/overview/index.md

 * [Freespee](http://support.freespee.com/hc/en-us/articles/202196842)

 <!--#####Build your own
-The best calltracking integrations are apps or plugins that live within the calltracking software.
+The best call-tracking integrations are apps or plug-ins that live within the call-tracking software.
 *Installation*

 Option 1 (manual):

 1. The user creates a custom goal within Optimizly (manually) ([custom goals explained](https://help.optimizely.com/hc/en-us/articles/200039925-Custom-event-goals))
-2. The user continues to the calltracking software and installs the plugin / app
+2. The user continues to the call-tracking software and installs the plug-in / app
 3. During the installation or after in a settings window, the user should be prompted to fill in the custom event name that was defined when the goal was created within Optimizely

 Option 2 (REST):

-1. The user goes to the calltracking software and installs the plugin / app
+1. The user goes to the call-tracking software and installs the plug-in / app
 2. The user is prompted for Optimizely authentication (token or oAuth)
 3. The user can select a project where a call tracking goal can be installed / selected.
 4. Users can select the newly created goal from the list of saved goals within Optimizely when they create a new experiment

 *Creating an offline converion*
 To create an offline conversion, pieces of data regarding a visitor are required.
-All of the information can be fetched client side and added to a custom variable (or something similar) in the calltracking
+All of the information can be fetched client side and added to a custom variable (or something similar) in the call-tracking
 [More about offline conversions](https://help.optimizely.com/hc/en-us/articles/200040195) An offline conversion needs the following pieces of information:
 1. Project id (can be filled in by )